The Kentucky Print(s)

 Thus the evidence strongly suggests that what Burroughs found were merely the ancient carvings of Kentuckian Native Americans, and were not those of a 250,000,000 year old man.

-As stated previously, such petroglyphs of human footprints have been found throughout much of the Rocky Mountains.
+As stated previously, such petroglyphs of human footprints have been found throughout Kentucky and elsewhere.
 A similar case would be that of the Jackson County Footprints, when in 1885, another member of Berea College (Professor J. F. Brown) claimed to have discovered the footprints of humans and other mammals in Carboniferous limestone, but did not record the location, take any photographs, or any other field notes or sketches.
 They were claimed to have been found in Big Hill, Jackson County, Kentucky.

 An article by Keith Fitzpatrick-Matthews suggests that the prints found by Brown were the ones of the Peter Cave petroglyph site (pp. 77 of the GoogleBooks link below), as they are located in the same general area as the ones he described, and match his description very well.

-In conclusion, it would seem that many sets of human and animal footprints were carved into the Rocky Mountains by Kentuckian Native Americans, and early in our country's history, they were mistaken for actual human footprints.
+In conclusion, it would seem that many sets of human and animal footprints were carved by Kentuckian Native Americans and early in our country's history, they were mistaken for actual human footprints.
 No other evidence exists (at least to my knowledge) that supports the idea of either human beings being present in the Carboniferous period, or that what we interpret as the Carboniferous was actually laid down in the past 300,000 years.